 To Live So As To Dream

-These photos were made at a low light portrait photography workshop I ran in the suburb of Eltham on the outskirts of Melbourne, Australia.
+To live so as to dream is a beautiful concept that was, very much, in my mind when I made these photos during a low light portrait photography workshop I ran in the suburb of Eltham on the outskirts of Melbourne, Australia.

 Let Your Mind Wander

-I particularly love the luminous quality of the light on his face which has been beautifully emphasized by the black and white rendering of this image.
+I particularly love the luminous quality of the light on his face which has been beautifully emphasized by the black and white rendering of the image.

 The photo was made with a Canon 5D mark II camera and Canon 24-105 mm f/4 L series USM lens at a focal length of 75 mm.
 The exposure details were 1/320 second at an aperture of f/4 and at ISO 400.